nasa-gibs/onearth/src/test/README.md

 * `-s, --start_server` -- This will load the test Apache configuration for manual testing purposes (normally the script deletes it when the tests are over.)

 ####test_layer_config.py
 * `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

+####test_mrfgen.py
+* `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

 --------